Cortical-Plasticity-Lab/Spiking-Network-Simulations/spikenet_readme.txt

    p.stim_refractory_ms = 10;  % Refractory period on delivered stimulation.

-Paired pulse stimulation:  This conditioning method delivers a stimulus to units in Column A followed by a delayed stimulus on Column B.  Since these stimuli are not relative to any activity in the network, this is called an ìopen loopî stimulation method.
+Paired pulse stimulation:  This conditioning method delivers a stimulus to units in Column A followed by a delayed stimulus on Column B.  Since these stimuli are not relative to any activity in the network, this is called an ‚Äúopen loop‚Äù stimulation method.
 Notable parameters:
    p.conditioning_method = 2;  % Selects paired pulse stimulation
    p.conditioning_secs = 7; % 1..10 to change number of paired pulses in each 10 second time block.